multunus/Open-Playbook/README.md

 1. First by senior management,

-2. Then by everyone whoíd worked for more than 3 years at Multunus, and
+2. Then by everyone who‚Äôd worked for more than 3 years at Multunus, and

 3. Finally by everyone else.